UX research methods: key factors for product managers to consider

 4. Who is your audience?

-Tailor your methods to your audience’s availability and preferences, especially if they’re hard-to-reach professionals.
+Tailor your methods to your audience’s availability and preferences, especially if they’re hard-to-reach professionals or have specific user demographics.

 Practical tips for conducting effective research

-Regardless of the method you choose, following these best practices will ensure your research yields actionable results:
+Regardless of the research methodologies you choose, following these best practices will ensure your research yields actionable results:

 - Recruit participants thoughtfully: Use platforms like LinkedIn or CleverX to recruit participants who reflect your target audience.